amcomb08/Portfolio/README.md

 # Portfolio
-Collection of works that I have done throughout my coursework and career
+Collection of works that I have done throughout my coursework and career.